Business Risks

 Risk details

-The Daiwa House Group is engaged in the acquisition, development and sale of real estate assets in the Japanese and overseas markets, and consequently, a deterioration in the real estate market, leading to a fall in land prices and lower rent values, could adversely affect the Group’s business performance.
-Moreover, in such an event, the Group may need to adjust the book value of its real estate holdings downward in response to market conditions.
+The Daiwa House Group engages in the acquisition, development, and sale of real estate in Japan and overseas.
+If real estate market conditions deteriorate due to economic downturns or other factors, this could adversely affect the Group’s business performance.
+Moreover, under such circumstances, the Group may be required to reduce the book value of its real estate holdings due to declines in profitability or other factors.

 In response to market trends, the Group may also be forced to write down the book value of assets other than its real estate holdings, such as inventories other than real estate, property, plant and equipment, goodwill and other forms of intangible assets, and investments and other assets such as investment securities.
 This could adversely affect the Group’s business performance.